AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 - $v(t)$ is the velocity of a robot at time $t$.
 - $attach(limits(v), t: dot.double)(t)$ is change in acceleration at time $t$.
 Also known as jerk.

+#kristoffer[
+ Mention which method we use for numerical integration.
+Probably Simpsons ]

 4. #metric[Inter Robot Collisions] Number of collisions between robots.
 The physical size of each robot is represented by a bounding circles, equal in radius to the robot's radius.
 A collision between two robots happen when their circles intersect.